-Back in 2015, a client approached me wanting to create a new mobile payment app.
-At the time, Apple Pay had just been released and my client wanted to jump onto the instant payment app train.
-The criteria for the project was quite open ended; I was able to brand the product as I saw fit, and my client was not trying to be ridiculously innovative in terms of features since payment apps were not as common as they are today.
-This project was treated as an experiment in the finance app market, and as an experiment in UI and UX for me.
+This project is a payment app for a client of the agency I worked at.
+At the time, Apple Pay had just been released and my client wanted to jump onto the payment app train.
+The criteria for the project was quite open ended; I was able to brand the product as I saw fit, and my client was not trying to be particularly innovative in terms of features since payment apps were not as common as they are today.

-Initially I did some general research on the current world of payments.
-Around this time, 32% of payments were done via cash, 21% were done via credit card, 27% via debit, and 11% of payments were done using some form of electronic payment.
-Compared to the study done by the Federal Reserve a couple of years prior, cash was on the decline and all other payment methods I mentioned were increasing in popularity.
-The only area where cash was predominantly used was when we give gifts/transfer money to those we know, which remained at 75%.
-Using the app to transfer money was something my client intended for it to do, this statistic made adoption seem questionable.
+Around 2015, 32% of payments were done via cash, 21% were done via credit card, 27% via debit, and 11% of payments were done using some form of electronic payment.
+Compared to the study done by the Federal Reserve a couple of years prior, cash was on the decline, and card and digital payment methods were increasing in popularity.

 I went back to the drawing board.
 I started with exploring different colour palettes, I wanted something that felt trustworthy but more youthful and less stuffy than my original idea.
 I also explored visually simpler ways to guide the user through the steps of putting in your pin code, scanning, etc.

 As far as the UI, I struggled more than usual coming up with an interface that would be attractive to our users.
 However, I am relatively happy with the result since my client’s customers were pleased with the look and ease of use.